-U.S. Rep. Howard "Buck" McKeon, R-Calif., and House Majority Whip Kevin McCarthy, R-Calif., announced legislation on Thursday to redesignate NASA's Dryden Flight Research Center as the Neil A. Armstrong Flight Research Center.
+Congressmen Howard "Buck" McKeon (R-CA) and Kevin McCarthy (R-CA), the majority whip of the U.S. House of Representatives, announced legislation on Thursday (Nov.
+29) to redesignate NASA's Dryden Flight Research Center as the Neil A. Armstrong Flight Research Center.
 The bill would also rename the Western Aeronautical Test Range as the Hugh L. Dryden Aeronautical Test Range.

-Similar legislation to retitle the southern California facility was introduced in July 2007 by Rep. Ken Calvert, R-Calif., who is co-sponsoring the new bill.
+Similar legislation to retitle the southern California facility was introduced in July 2007 by Rep. Ken Calvert (R-CA), who is co-sponsoring the new bill.
 McKeon and McCarthy supported the prior attempt to rename the center, which is located at Edwards Air Force Base in California's Mojave Desert.